-However, in the low state, intermediaries will always be credit-constrained and unable to roll over their debt without liquidating some or all of their assets.
-Furthermore, the real asset market is not always satiated in the low state.
-Consequently, any of the four equilibrium types described in Section (4.6) could exist in the low state depending on the severity of the economic shock (θ_2^l) .16 The equilibrium characteristics in the low state are as specified in Propositions (1) & (2).
-For simplicity of notation, we omit explicit reference of the state when referring to the equilibrium characteristics of the low state in the following sections (i.e., p refers to $p(\theta_2^l)$, f_r refers to $f_r(\theta_2^l)$, $\bar{\beta}$ refers to $\bar{\beta}(\theta_2^l)$, ρ^ refers to $\rho^(\theta_2^l)$, k_1 refers to $k_1(\theta_2^l)$ and \bar{p} refers to $\bar{p}(\theta_2^l)$).
-We continue to use explicit references to the high state while discussing its equilibrium characteristics, as in Equation (23).
+However, in the low state, some intermediaries will always be credit-constrained and unable to roll over their debt without liquidating some or all of their assets.
+Furthermore, the Date 1 loan market is not always satiated in the low state.
+Consequently, any of the four equilibrium types described in Section (4.6) could exist in the low state depending on the severity of the economic shock (θ^l) .18 The equilibrium characteristics in the low state are as specified in Propositions (1) & (2).
+For simplicity of notation, we omit explicit reference of the state when referring to the equilibrium characteristics of the low state in the following sections (i.e., p refers to $p(\theta^l)$, p refers to $p(\theta^l)$.